Blepharitis Treatment in Ayurveda

 - Amritadi Guggulu

 - Phalatrikadi kashaya

-Local application under blepharitis ayurvedic treatment involves the following:
+The local application under blepharitis treatment in ayurveda involves the following:

 - Nagarjuna varti

 - Jeevantyadi yamaka